Philip Cezar: Coaching career

 After his retirement, Cezar went to coaching.
 He served as a long-time assistant coach to his former longtime rival Jaworski during the champion teams of Ginebra in the late 1980s and early 1990s.

 In 2000, he coached the San Juan Knights to a championship in the now defunct Metropolitan Basketball Association beating the Negros Slashers in six games, 4-2.

 In 2004, he was named commissioner of the Universities and Colleges Athletic Association for its third season.
 In 2005, he accepted the job as the new head coach of the Philippine School of Business Administration.

-In 2013, he was appointed by then Manila mayor Joseph Estrada as head of Manila's sports council.
+In 2013, he was appointed by then Manila mayor Joseph Estrada as head of Manila Sports Council.
 He was the coach of the Manila Stars in the Maharlika Pilipinas Basketball League (MPBL).
 He held both positions until May 2019.

 Political career

-Cezar served as Vice Mayor of San Juan, Metro Manila under Mayor Jinggoy Estrada from 1992 to 2001.
-Months prior to the 2001 elections, he was appointed as Acting Mayor of San Juan while Estrada was serving his suspension due to plunder charges leveled against him and his father, former Philippine President Joseph Estrada.
-He retired from politics in 2001.
+Cezar served as vice mayor of San Juan, Metro Manila under mayor Jinggoy Estrada from 1992 to 2001.
+Cezar joined mayor Estrada and his father, ousted president Joseph Estrada, in the hours before their arrest in their residence in North Greenhills.
+After their arrest, Cezar was thus appointed as acting mayor of San Juan while mayor Estrada and his father were detained due to charges of plunder.
+Cezar retired from politics in 2001.

-On October 8, 2021, Cezar filed his Certificate of Candidacy to run for Vice Mayor of San Juan in 2022 under Pwersa ng Masang Pilipino.
-He is the running mate of San Juan Knights team manager Felix Usman, who is running for mayor.
-However, he lost to incumbent vice mayor Warren Villa.
+On October 8, 2021, Cezar filed his certificate of candidacy (COC) to run for vice mayor of San Juan in 2022 under Pwersa ng Masang Pilipino.
+He was the running mate of San Juan Knights team manager Felix Usman, who was running for mayor.
+However, he and Usman lost to incumbent vice mayor Warren Villa and to incumbent mayor Francis Zamora, respectively.
+In October 2024, Cezar filed his COC to run for mayor of San Juan in 2025.